Riteshchaudhary2410/Project-3/README.md

-# Project-3
+# Online-Voting-System-
-This is a simple online voting system software where you can cast your vote once to any party you want
+This is a simple Online voting system where you can cast your vote onces to any of the party you want